izivkov/universalapp/README.md

 As a pre-requirement you need to have insatlled the Java SDK and Android SDK.
 You can get the Android SDK from [here](https://developer.android.com/studio/index.html#downloads).

-At a minimum, you must have the following android SDlpackages installed:
+At a minimum, you must have the following android SDK packages installed:

       Path                 | Version | Description                  | Location
       -------              | ------- | -------                      | -------